Policosanol: benefits, dosage, contraindications

 EFSA approval.

-Policosanol, taken orally for up to two years, has shown a significant improvement in walking distance in patients with intermittent claudication, surpassing placebo, lovastatin, and aspirin, and equaling ticlopidine (an antiplatelet drug).
-Studies have revealed that 10 mg/day of policosanol for 6 months increases both initial and absolute walking distance.
+Policosanol, taken orally for up to two years, has shown a significant improvement in walking distance in patients with intermittent claudication, outperforming placebo, lovastatin, and aspirin, and equaling ticlopidine (an antiplatelet drug).
+Studies have found that 10 mg/day of policosanol for 6 months increases both initial and absolute walking distance.
 Improvements have been observed with 20 mg/day over 6 to 12 months.
-Policosanol has proven to be as effective as ticlopidine for improving walking, and more effective than aspirin in a 10-week study.
+Policosanol has been shown to be as effective as ticlopidine in improving walking, and more effective than aspirin in a 10-week study.

 Posologie